 They vary in size, for example, each year nearly 1 million people join SeniorPeopleMeet.com.
 Some sites have been around since the late 1990's.

-Then there are some where it's hard to see, or know, how many members they have and where the members are.
+Then there are some sites where it's hard to see, or know, how many members they have and where the members are.

 Recognising that many people in this group are not fully computer literate some sites have addressed this by simplifying their processes and providing detailed step by step instructions.
 For those new to online dating (to many a bit of a daunting thought!) there is user friendly assistance and helpful online dating tips and advice.